 Make the Pan De Coco Filling:

 - Place the butter in a small saucepan and melt over low heat.
-Add the sweetened condensed milk Add the brown sugar and mix until dissolved.
+Add the sweetened condensed milk and brown sugar and mix until dissolved.
 Add the coconut meat and mix until coated.
 Please turn off the heat and set it aside.

 Make the Yeast Mixture